-Bodily autonomy: the right to selfgovernance over one's own body without external influence or coercion.
+Bodily autonomy: the right to selfgovernance over one's own body without external influence or coercion.42

-Case management: providing referrals and supporting access to a comprehensive network of integrated services within the community (e.g., financial, housing, employment).
+Case management: providing referrals and supporting access to a comprehensive network of integrated services within the community (e.g., financial, housing, employment).43 that build a foundation of knowledge and skills relating to human development, relationships, decision-making, abstinence, contraception, and disease prevention; at each developmental stage, education programs teach age-appropriate, medically accurate, and culturally responsive information that builds on the knowledge and skills that were taught in the previous stage.

-Cisnormativity (a.k.a. cisgenderism): a socially constructed assumption that everyone's gender matches their biological sex, and that this is the norm from which all other gender identities deviate.
+Cisnormativity (a.k.a. cisgenderism): a socially constructed assumption that everyone's gender matches their biological sex, and that this is the norm from which all other gender identities deviate.44